 We use CCTV in various locations around the school sites and premises for the detection and prevention of crime.
 However, footage may be used for additional reasons specified more fully in the CCTV Policy.
-We adhere to the ICO's code of practice for the use of CCTV and provide training to staff in its use.
+We adhere to the ICO's code of practice for the use of video surveillance and provide training to staff in its use.

-We do not need to ask individuals' permission to use CCTV but, in most instances, we make it clear where individuals are being recorded, with security cameras that are clearly visible and accompanied by prominent signs explaining that CCTV is in use, and where it is not clear, directions will be given on how further information can be sought.
+We do not need to ask individuals' permission to use CCTV, but in most instances we make it clear where individuals are being recorded, with security cameras that are clearly visible and accompanied by prominent signs explaining that CCTV is in use, and where it is not clear, directions will be given on how further information can be sought.

-The full CCTV policy can be found at https://st-marys.richmond.sch.uk/data-protection/.
+The full CCTV policy can be found here.
 Any enquiries about the CCTV system should be directed to Simon Minty via sminty@st-marys.richmond.sch.uk.